 SIM card is marked as temporarily disconnected by the service provider for a variety of reasons.
 Either the user would have requested to discontinue the number or the number has been not in use for a long period of time.

-Now when you attend to call on this discontinued number it is obvious to get the reply “the number you have dialed is unallocated,” -OR- “the number you are trying to call is temporarily disconnected.”
+Now when you attempt to call this discontinued number it is obvious to get the reply “the number you have dialed is unallocated,” -OR- “The number you are trying to call is temporarily disconnected.”

 This also means that the recipient of the call has lost their number.

 Expired Numbers are the other reason why you hear the number you have dialed is allocated.
 This usually happens when you try to get into contact with old friends or families whom you haven’t contacted in a long time.

 This is because people usually change numbers and leave the old number unused, which eventually expires.

 Do you know?
 All the phone numbers that exist are registered and allotted to a user or company.
 If you are getting the same number, not unallocated error then you might have dialed a number that is not in existence yet.

 So, if you are dialing a number that is not issued to any person or body, that might return a number you have dialed is unallocated message.